ahaw021/SSL-MAIL-PROTOCOLS-TESTING/README.md

 ~F) Better Error Handling for selecting the wrong Strategy~

 ~G) JSON Parsing of Mail Server to Test~

+H) Generic Testing of Protocol Suites.
+Update Specific providers to use this as well.

 # Known Issues